 Long Beach to Catalina: Catalina Express boats leave daily to Avalon from Catalina Landing in downtown Long Beach.
 The location has plenty of nearby paid parking.
 The trip takes an hour.

 San Pedro to Catalina Island: Catalina Express goes from San Pedro to Avalon or Two Harbors.
-Their schedule varies by season, and they don't run every day off-season.
+Their schedule varies by season, and they don't run every day on the off-season.
 The departure point is Berth 95 at the Sea/Air terminal, near the cruise ship terminals.
 Compared to the trip to Avalon from Long Beach, this boat takes about half an hour longer because of a long, slow, no-wake zone getting out of the harbor.

 Newport Beach to Catalina: The Catalina Flyer makes one trip a day to Avalon from Newport Beach (Orange County).
 It leaves Newport Beach in the morning and returns in the late afternoon.